-

 Q: Who Makes the Best Tires?

 A: There are plenty of well-made tires.
-The biggest differences often come down to the warranty.
+The biggest difference often comes down to the warranty.
 Most of what you get in a tire warranty is provided by the dealer, not the tire maker.
 If there’s a defect in the tire you buy, that’s covered by the manufacturer.
 However, many other warranty features are covered by the dealer that sold and installed your tires.

 Tire service warranties vary greatly by dealer and can be worth hundreds of dollars over the life of a tire.
 A well-built tire is only as good as the warranty backing it, so consider everything that’s in the warranty.
 Here’s a list of what to look for:

-• Free care.
-Whether flat repairs, regular inspections for wear, tire rotations and rebalancing are free.
+- Free care.
+Flat repairs, regular inspections for wear, tire rotations and rebalancing should be free.

 Be careful about buying extended tire coverage, like tire certificates, which replace your tires for free if you ruin them.
 It’s very rare to damage multiple tires beyond repair over the life of the tires.
 Usually, damage to a tire can be repaired and often it’s a single tire that’s involved.
 By the time you add up the cost of covering your tires with certificates, you could pay for any tire that gets damaged.

 There are other drawbacks as well.
-Tire replacement certificates often expire after three years.
-And some aren’t honored if the damage comes from running your tires at the improper inflation.
+Tire replacement certificates often expire after three years and some aren’t honored if the damage comes from running your tires at the improper inflation level.

 Q: Can I Change My Tire Size?